Ty Pennington: Career

-Modeling

-During his final semester, Pennington was approached by a modeling scout, and soon began a lucrative career in that field.
-He landed print jobs for J.Crew, Swatch and Sprite, and appeared in television spots for Diet Coke, Levi's, Macy's and Bayer, among others.
-His job as a model took him to places all over the world, as he went on to reside in Japan, Thailand, Italy, Canada, and Germany.

 Television

 Pennington parlayed his hands-on skills and design acumen into a career in the entertainment industry, becoming a set designer, including for Leaving Las Vegas in 1995.
+In 2003, he acted in the independent film, The Adventures of Ociee Nash (as "Wilbur Wright").
 However, his professional breakthrough came through The Learning Channel's (now known as simply TLC) innovative hit show Trading Spaces.
-In 2003, he acted in the independent film, The Adventures of Ociee Nash (as "Wilbur Wright").
+In each episode, two sets of neighbors redecorated one room in each other's home.
+Both teams in early seasons shared one carpenter, while later on, each team had a carpenter.
+Pennington was featured as one of the show's original carpenters, and quickly became a show favorite.

 In 2003, when ABC began developing a show that would rehab the homes of deserving families in seven days or less, Pennington was chosen as the leader of the eight-person design team.
 Extreme Makeover: Home Edition, originally planned to be a 13-part special, became a huge hit, catapulting Pennington to stardom.
 This led to an endorsement deal with Sears, a sponsor of the show.
 Pennington was extremely dedicated to the show, spending on average 240 days of the year working, and was known to have fought off anything from pulled muscles to heatstroke to food poisoning to keep doing his job.
-He stated that his career on the show resulted in the channel's commissioning Ty's Great British Adventure, in which he worked with communities including Portreath, Cornwall (UK) to restore a run-down town park in a week and Portishead, North Somerset (UK) to renovate the town's derelict outdoor pool into a community-run Lido.
+He stated that his career on the show resulted in the channel's commissioning Ty Pennington's Great British Adventure, in which he worked with communities including Portreath, Cornwall (UK) to restore a run-down town park in a week and Portishead, Somerset (UK) to renovate the town's derelict outdoor pool into a community-run Lido.
 The series was shown from September 16, 2008.

-When Extreme Makeover Home Edition ended in 2012 with its ninth season, Pennington had helped rebuild more than 200 homes for the show.
+When Extreme Makeover: Home Edition ended in 2012 with its ninth season, Pennington had helped rebuild more than 200 homes for the show.
 Afterwards, Pennington relocated from Los Angeles to New York City, where he was cast to take part in the lifestyle-based talk show The Revolution, which aired on ABC in January 2012.
 When the show was cancelled after six months, Ty began pursuing other goals.

 In January 2021, HGTV debuted Ty Breaker, a show that features Pennington helping families struggling to make their homes work for their changing lives.